COSAFA: Executive committee

 The term of office of the COSAFA President is five years and that of the Vice President is four years.
 The other office bearer is three years.

 Member associations

 All associations that joined in 1997 were founding members of COSAFA.
 Comoros is the only COSAFA member to also be a member of the Union of Arab Football Associations.
 Réunion's governing body, Réunionese Football League, is only an associate member of COSAFA.
+Since Comoros joined in 2007, COSAFA has had 14 member associations.